Antibody engineering for Alzheimer's disease immunotherapies

 Many neurodegenerative diseases are characterized by the abnormal accumulation of specific proteins in brain tissue.
 In Alzheimer's disease, these aggregates consist of amyloid plaques and neurofibrillary tangles (comprised of amyloid-beta [Aβ] and tau, respectively).
 As both Aβ and tau are neurotoxic, tend to correlate with cognitive decline, and induce inflammation, current models suggest that their aggregation triggers a cascade of downstream pathologies, drives neurodegeneration, and ultimately results in Alzheimer's disease (Bloom 2014; Laurent, Buée, and Blum 2018).

 These protein aggregates, therefore, represent an attractive therapeutic target.
 A major push in clinical research has been in the development and testing of anti-Aβ and, more recently, anti-tau antibodies.
 While the field has experienced setbacks (Honig et al., 2018; Selkoe 2019), a growing number of antibodies have moved into clinical trials (reviewed in Cummings et al. 2018) and offer the hope that clearing these aggregates may arrest, and potentially reverse, the progression of this debilitating disease.
-To facilitate this work, we offer end-to-end antibody engineering solutions for simple, rapid, and high-throughput antibody generation and purification.
+To facilitate this work, we offer antibody engineering solutions for simple, rapid, and high-throughput antibody generation.

 SMARTer amplification of antibody variable regions